johnjones4/Mongoosey/Readme.md

 # npm install --save mongoosey
 ```

-Then, pass your express app to Mongoosey:
+Then, pass your express app and monogoose instance to Mongoosey:

 ```
 var mongoosey = require('mongoosey');